-- dollar amount contributed or fair market value of service contributed; and - 4. a net balance of contributions for the period. - 2.
-Contributions Fifty Dollars (\$50.00) or Less. - For all individual contributions or public service assistance \$50 or less, a single aggregate figure may be reported without separate detailed listings. - 2.
-Two (2) or more contributions from the same source that have an aggregate total more than \$50 may not be reported in the aggregate, but shall be reported separately per section (1) above. - 3.
-Expenditures.
-A list of expenditures made and obligations incurred as a part of the campaign effort shall include: - 1. the name and address of every recipient to whom disbursement was made; - 2. the amount expended or for each non-monetary expenditure, the fair market value of the expenditure; - 3. the date of payment; and - 4. a net balance of expenditures for the period. - 4.
+- a. the name and address of every recipient to whom disbursement was made: - b. the amount expended or for each non-monetary expenditure, the fair market value of the expenditure; - c. the date of payment; and - d. a net balance of expenditures for the period. - 4.
 Statements Balances.
-Each campaign statement shall include the net balance from the previous statement, if any, and show a net balance from the last statement plus all receipts minus all expenditures. - 2.
-REPORTING SWORN ELECTION CAMPAIN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT IN THE EVENT OF A PRIMARY ELECTION DEADLINE.
-In the event a Primary Election is required, every candidate running for the office of Mayor or City Council shall file an initial campaign statement with the Election Official at least seven (7) calendar days preceding the date of the primary election.
-See criteria outlined in Section (A). - 3.
-REPORTING FINAL SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT BY CANDIDATE(S) ELIMINATED IN PRIMARY DEADLINE.
-Those candidates eliminated in the primary election must file a final campaign finance statement with the Election Official within thirty (30) calendar days after the primary election reporting campaign contributions, including in-kind and other non-monetary contributions received before the close of the reporting date, and campaign expenditures made through the close of the reporting date, pursuant to criteria outlined in Section (A) above.
-The final campaign finance statement shall contain a paragraph signed by the candidate certifying that, to the best of the candidate's knowledge, all receipts and all expenditures have been reported as of the date the statement is executed, and that there are no bills or obligations outstanding and unpaid except as set forth in that report.Refer to Section 3-3-6 below concerning disposition of surplus campaign funds. - 4.
-REPORTING SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT PRECEDING MUNICIPAL GENERAL ELECTION DEADLINE.
-Following the primary election, every candidate still
+Each campaign statement shall include the net balance from the previous statement, if any, and show a net balance from the last statement plus all receipts minus all expenditures.

+B. REPORTING SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT IN THE EVENT OF A PRIMARY ELECTION - DEADLINE.
+In the event a Primary Election is required, each candidate running for the office of Mayor or City Council shall file an initial campaign statement with the Election Official no later than seven (7) days preceding the date of the primary election.
+See criteria outlined in Section (A).

+- C. REPORTING FINAL SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT BY CANDIDATE(S) ELIMINATED IN PRIMARY DEADLINE.
+Those candidates eliminated in the primary election must file a final campaign finance statement with the Election Official within thirty (30) days after the primary election reporting campaign contributions, including in-kind and other non-monetary contributions received before the close of the reporting date, and campaign expenditures made through the close of the reporting date, pursuant to criteria outlined in Section (A) above.
+The final campaign finance statement shall contain a paragraph signed by the candidate certifying that, to the best of the candidate's knowledge, all receipts and all expenditures have been reported as of the date the statement is executed, and that there are no bills or obligations outstanding and unpaid except as set forth in that report.
+Refer to Section 3-3-6 below concerning disposition of surplus campaign funds. - D. REPORTING SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT PRECEDING MUNICIPAL GENERAL ELECTION DEADLINE.
+Following the primary election, each candidate who is not eliminated for the office of Mayor or City Council in the general election shall file a campaign finance statement with the Election Official no later than twenty eight (28) days before the day on which the municipal election is held; and seven (7) days before the day on which the municipal election is held, reporting campaign contributions, including in-kind and other non-monetary contributions received before the close of the reporting date, and campaign expenditures made through the close of the reporting date, pursuant to criteria outlined in Section (A).
+If there is no primary election, these deadlines apply to each candidate who participates in the race for the office of Mayor or City Council